wattlebirdaz/bashcms2_contents/posts/20200406_bashtechniques/main.md

 foo
 echo "test"
 ```
-Execting the script above will return `./test.sh: line 3: foo: command not found` (I name the script `test.sh`)
+Execting the script above will return `./test.sh: line 3: foo: command not found` and will not print "test" because the script is stopped at line 3.
+(I named the script `test.sh`)

 The exception of this is when a command that is failing is connected to a true statement with a pipe `| true`.
 A true statement here means a command that exits with a zero status.
 For example, the output of the following will not only be `./test.sh: line 3: foo: command not found` but also `test` by executing the line after foo.